You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 Yes, most probiotics are completely safe to use during pregnancy and breastfeeding; however, there are some strains (types) of probiotic bacteria that have not been clinically trialled in women who are pregnant or breastfeeding, so we advise checking with a doctor before taking these.
 Read on for more information.

 This is a question asked by many expectant mums.
 And the short answer is that probiotics such as acidophilus, are generally very safe to use, even at this most delicate time1,2.
 However, it is always worth checking with the relevant manufacturer, as there may be some exceptions.

-We can not speak for other manufacturers products, but the large majority of our probiotic supplements are safe to take when pregnant or breast feeding.
-Our product packaging features a ‘during pregnancy’ logo to make it easy to see which products are safe for you.
+We cannot speak for other manufacturers' products, but the large majority of our probiotic supplements are safe to take when pregnant or breastfeeding.
+Our product packaging features a ‘suitable in pregnancy’ logo to make it easy to see which ones are safe for you.
 However, there are two products where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.

 As we always aim to make recommendations which are backed up with as much research as possible, we feel it’s best that pregnant & breastfeeding women take either of these products only under a doctor’s care.

 Our Kids Gummies and Gut Health Gummies products, which contain the strain Bacillus coagulans Unique IS-2, have not been tested in pregnant women and we therefore recommend to consult your doctor before taking these.

 The best probiotic to take during pregnancy is one that has been extensively researched in pregnant women, and therefore comes with an excellent safety profile for this group.
 The strains of bacteria used should ideally support both the health of the expectant mum, and also the health of her growing baby.